lilyhdo/Bamboo-HockeyApp-Appium-ReactNative/running-automation-testing.md

 #### Second task: run automation script

-Add another task of type 'npm'.
+Add another task of type `npm`.

-In the 'Node.js executable' section, make sure the executable is the same as the 'npm install' task we created previously.
+In the `Node.js executable` section, make sure the executable is the same as the `npm install` task we created previously.

 For the command, run your automation script.

-If necessary, you can click on 'Advanced options' and provide environment variables.
+If necessary, you can click on `Advanced options` and provide environment variables.

 ![run-task](assets/run-task.png)

 Click 'Save'.
+Our two tasks necessary for running an automation test on Kobiton are ready and we can start a build.

 ### 3.2 Execute automation script

-Once you are done editing, click on 'Create' to start your first build.
+Once you are done editing, click on `Create` to start your first build.

 ![create](assets/create.png)